xstaticxgpx/zmqpush/README.md

 `zmqpush` will take the 1st command-line argument and assign it to `logtype`.

-If no argument is specified `logtype` is set to "syslog".
-This is destined to be utilized by Logstash in the filter logic.
+If no argument is specified, `logtype` is set to "syslog" in order to compensate for rsyslog OMProg's inability to pass arguments.

+`logtype` variable is put into the JSON as "type", which allows it to be automatically parsed and utilized directly by Logstash.

+`@pid` is the currently executing zmqpush process ID, and was added mostly for debugging, however it remains since it may be useful down the line.

 Examples
 =======